Creating a Restaurant Budget: Costs to Consider

 - Fire extinguisher

 These are things that you don’t need in your restaurant budget, per se, but that adds distinct value to your business.
-This includes things like kitchen display systems, guest management systems, as well as various point of sale systems.
+This includes things like kitchen display systems, restaurant reservation systems, as well as various point of sale systems.
 You might be able to handle all of that with paper, a cash register, and a good hostess, but all of the previously mentioned technology can help you in understand your restaurant data while enhancing the guest experience.
 For example, a KDS system can not only help time out when each item needs to be prepared but also lower food waste in the process – a substantial cost to restaurants.

 How to Secure Restaurant Funding

 Finding money is a big deal, especially when balanced against the aforementioned success rate.
 But if you feel confident in your dream, then you’ll know when this is something you have to do.
 The most direct route is to apply for a loan, which can be a difficult process.
 Loans can come in a number of ways though, from lines of credit to establish your stock to getting your restaurant properly equipped, so stay on the look-out for what’s available.

 Low-Cost Funding Alternatives

 There are plenty of non-traditional solutions to getting funding for your business.
 Possibly the best is an angel investor, which is a silent partner that provides the startup capital.
 Depending on the restaurant’s theme, you might look into crowdsourcing options too.
 Finding investors, angels or not involves networking, so be friendly but also be ready to talk shop.
 The restaurant business is a community.
 Approach it with the goal to find a mentor that may be able to help you out.

 Consider starting small.
 Rather than opening up a brick-and-mortar first, maybe look into a Dark or Ghost Kitchen, Food Truck, or cart.
 Both have much lower overhead and allow you to get your feet wet without as much overt risk.

 Restaurant Inventory Management